jupyter-lsp/jupyterlab-lsp/JEP.md

 Currently:
 - the notebook cells are concatenated into a single temporary ("virtual") document on the frontend, which is then sent to the backend,
    - the navigation between coordinate system is performed by the frontend and is based solely on the total number of lines after concatenation
-- as a workaround for some language servers requiring actual presence of the file on the filesystem (against the LSP spec, but common in some less advanced servers), our backend jupyter server extension creates a temporary file on the file system (by default in the `.virtual_documents` directory); this is scheduled for deprecation,
+- as a workaround for some language servers requiring actual presence of the file on the filesystem (against the LSP spec, but common in some less advanced servers), our backend Jupyter server extension creates a temporary file on the file system (by default in the `.virtual_documents` directory); this is scheduled for deprecation,
-- jupyter server extension serves as:
+- Jupyter server extension serves as:
    - a transparent proxy between LSP language servers and frontend, speaking over websocket connection
    - a manager of language servers, determining whether specific LSP servers are installed and starting their processes
       - JSON files or declarative Python classes registered via entry points are used to define specification of the LSP servers (where to look for an executable of the LSP server, for which languages/kernels given LSP server should be used, what is its display name, etc.)